mxaddict/www.codedmaster.com/content/blog/2026-02-09-changes-to-my-dotfiles-exploring-update-and-deps.md

 I plan on updating my **hyprland**, **waybar**, **swaync**, **gnome**, **qt**, etc. configurations to use **matugen** for the color scheme and base the colors on the currently set wallpaper in **hyprpaper**.
-This will be major change to my current dotfiles theme setup which is completely static and set to a **tokyonight** inspired color palette
+This will be a major change to my current dotfiles theme setup, which is completely static and set to a **tokyonight** inspired color palette.

 ## Conclusion